paulwakeford/aws-key-rotation-scripts/README.md

     usage: rotate-iam-user-key.sh [options...]
     options:
      -a --aws-key-file  The file for the .csv access key file for an AWS administrator.
-Required.
+Optional.
 The AWS administrator must have the rights to list and update credentials for the IAM user.
-The script expects the .csv format used when you dowload the key from IAM in the AWS console.
+The script expects the .csv format used when you download the key from IAM in the AWS console.
+If this option is not specified, existing AWS CLI credentials must be already defined and are used.
      -s --s3-test-file  Specifies a test text file stored in S3 used for testing.
 Required.
 The IAM user must have GET access to this file.
      -c --csv-key-file  The name of the output .csv file containing the new access key information.
 Optional.
      -u --user          The IAM user whose key you want to rotate.
 Required.
      -j --json          A file to send JSON output to.
 Optional.
-        --help          Prints this help message
+     -r --reconfigure   Set AWS CLI to use new credentials --help          Prints this help message